Clayworks Beginner Pottery Classes

 The course is geared for students with no clay experience or for those who have taken a class and would like to continue to improve their skills.

 The entire ceramic process will be covered, including glazing and firing techniques.
 Students benefit from taking this class more than once.

-- Masks and proof of vaccination are required for all Clayworks students.
+- Proof of vaccination is required for all Clayworks students.
 Students will be asked to provide proof of vaccination by sending a screenshot of the vaccine card or empire pass by separate email.
 You will be contacted when this needs to be done.
-These guidelines are subject to change.
+Safety guidelines are subject to change.

 - These classes are offered as a benefit for Roberson Members only.
 Join or renew your membership.

-- Each course has a limit of 10 openings.
+- Each course has limited openings.
 Students 17 years and older are welcome to register.
 All students must be registered.
 No substitutes may be sent to class.

 - Roberson Museum and Science Center and Clayworks are not responsible for firing any student pieces once a class semester is over.
 The studio is not responsible for any items left behind.

 - Refund Policy: Withdrawals that occur more than 14 days before the start of class will receive a full refund.
 Withdrawals that occur between 14 and 7 days before the start of class will receive a 50% refund.
 Withdrawals that occur less than 7 days before the start of class will not receive a refund.

 SPRING 2023 Beginner Classes